DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

-- Although they are dynamically assigned, the mappings are still one-to-one (one inside LOCAL IP address per inside global IP address)
+- Although they are dynamically assigned, the mappings are still one-to-one (one inside local IP address per inside global IP address)
-- If there are NOT enough inside global IP addresses available (=ALL are being used), it is called ‘NAT POOL EXHAUSTION’
+- If there are NOT enough inside global IP addresses available (=all are being used), it is called ‘NAT POOL EXHAUSTION’
-    - If a PACKET from another inside host arrives and needs NAT but there are no AVAILABLE ADDRESSES, the router will drop the PACKET
+    - If a packet from another inside host arrives and needs NAT but there are no available addresses, the router will drop the packet
-    - The host will be unable to access OUTSIDE NETWORKS until one of the inside global IP addresses becomes available
+    - The host will be unable to access outside networks until one of the inside global IP addresses becomes available
     - DYNAMIC NAT entries will time out automatically if not used, or you can clear them manually

 NAT POOL EXHAUSTION